-The provision for loan losses totaled \$31.5 million for the year ended December 31, 2012, compared to \$22.7 million in 2011 and \$12.1 million in 2010.
+We recorded a recovery of loan losses of \$687,000 for the year ended December 31, 2013, compared to a provision for loan losses of \$31.5 million in 2012 and \$22.7 million in 2011.
 The provision for loan losses is a function of the allowance for loan loss methodology we use to determine the appropriate level of the allowance for inherent loan losses after net charge-offs have been deducted.
-Net charge-offs were \$45.2 million in 2012, compared to \$13.2 million in 2011 and \$8.5 million in 2010.
+The portion of the allowance for loan losses attributable to loans collectively evaluated for impairment decreased \$2.6 million, or 15.7%, to \$13.8 million at December 31, 2013, compared to \$16.3 million at December 31, 2012.
+The primary reason for this decrease is that the growth that occurred in our loan portfolio in 2013 focused on loan types that had lower loss ratios based on our historical loss experience.
+Net charge-offs were \$3.2 million in 2013, compared to \$45.2 million in 2012 and \$13.2 million in 2011.
 Net charge-offs for 2012 included a \$10.8 million charge-off relating to compliance with the OCC's regulatory transition guidance concerning the elimination of special valuation allowances, as well as a \$17.4 million charge relating to the consummation of two bulk loan sales and the transfer of loans to the held for sale portfolio in preparation for a bulk sale.
 For further analysis and information on how we determine the appropriate level for the allowance for loan losses and analysis of credit quality, see "Critical Accounting Policies" and "Risk Classification of Loans and Allowance for Loan Losses."